 Finding the right injury lawyer is especially problematic.
 In addition to the stress of needing a lawyer, you are also dealing with traumatic injuries.
 Also, injury law is not something you can prepare for – you don't know what type of accident you will get into in the future.
 It is different than getting a general corporate lawyer under retainer.

 Take a breath and remember the top three things to do when choosing an injury lawyer:

 Lawyers offer a service.
 Follow the same steps that you follow when making any significant purchase or business decision.

 Ask your friends and relatives for lawyers that they have used in the past.
 Another source for referrals is your business contacts and professionals in your network.
-It is also important to broaden your search by using professional directories (like this one) to find options that are near you and possess the knowledge that you need for your case.
-There are quite a few different legal directories out there as well as State Bar Associations with searchable databases of injury lawyers.
+It is also important to broaden your search by using professional directories (like this one) to find options near you and possess the knowledge you need for your case.
+There are quite a few different legal directories out there, as well as State Bar Associations with searchable databases of injury lawyers.

 Imagine a funnel.
 The wide end catches the most and “funnels” it down into the shortlist.
 Cast a wide net and make the most educated choice you can make.

 Research Your Injury Lawyer's Credentials

 How long has your lawyer been practicing law?
 Do they have a track record for success?
 Have they had a lot of cases in the area of injury law that applies to your needs?